CTHRU/Hitrava/README.md

 ### Hitrava Web
 [![Hitrava](images/Hitrava_Web_Screenshot_Small.png)](https://cthru.hopto.org/hitrava-web)

-**22-Apr-2024: [Hitrava Web](https://cthru.hopto.org/hitrava-web) just got updated!**
-Though it is still an alpha release, it is the last step before a fully functional beta version.
-The cthru website also got a major update and upgrade and is now always available.
+**28-Dec-2024: [Hitrava Web](https://cthru.hopto.org/hitrava-web) is not yet available for the new Huawei 2025 ZIP export format.
+I am working on a solution in the coming weeks.**
 If you prefer on-line conversion in a web app with GUI over a script, you can give it a try on [https://cthru.hopto.org](https://cthru.hopto.org/hitrava-web).